Chin Peng: Before the Emergency

+Leadership of the Malayan Communist Party

 The Emergency (1948–1989)

-On 16 June 1948, three European plantation managers were murdered in Sungai Siput, which has generally been identified as the incident contributing to the Malayan colonial administration declaration of a state of emergency.
+On 16 June 1948, three European plantation managers were murdered in Sungai Siput, which has generally been identified as the incident which caused the Malayan colonial administration to declare a state of emergency.
 Rather, Sze-Chieh Ng argued these murders were merely the final catalyst for a long-brewing crisis that had been going on since the trade unions began agitating in 1945.
 Historian Anthony Short feels that this was more of a panic reaction than a carefully considered move.
 According to him, the government had been powerless to deal with the unrest plaguing Malaya since 1945.
 According to Purcell's viewpoint, the Emergency was declared in response to increasing incidents of violence and lawlessness.

 Many Singaporean historians and anti-communists allege that Chin Peng ordered the killings.
 Chin claimed he had no prior knowledge of the plot.
-He added that he barely escaped arrest, losing his passport in the process, and he lost touch with the Party for a couple of days.
+He added that he barely escaped arrest, losing his passport in the process, and he lost touch with the party for a couple of days.
 Chin became the most wanted man of the British government, with the government offering a reward of $250,000 for his capture.
 On 17 July 1948, CPM offices in Kuala Lumpur, Ipoh, Singapore, and other major cities were raided, followed by mass arrests of suspected communists and anti-government individuals on 21 July.
 The CPM was banned in July 1948.

 In response to the Emergency and the mass arrests of its members, the CPM issued a call to its members to revive its disbanded wartime resistance army, the MPAJA, to take up arms again and escape to the jungles.
-In fact, since late May and early June the communists had been secretly setting up platoons in several states in preparation for an expected British crackdown in September.
+Since late May and early June the communists had been secretly setting up platoons in several states in preparation for an expected British crackdown in September.
 The sudden declaration of the Emergency in June, however, forced the MCP to hasten its plan, and they appealed to comrades and volunteers to join them in the struggle.
 The new guerrilla army, now known as the Malayan National Liberation Army (MNLA), spent the first year of the Emergency reconsolidating and rearming.